hadro/info654fa20/syllabus/readme.md

 Aptitude in the use of Microsoft Windows-based personal computers, the Microsoft Office Suite and core Internet technologies is expected prior to enrollment.
-Proficiency with the skills listed below is assumed and will not be taught by SILS faculty or staff.
+Proficiency with the skills listed below is assumed and will not be taught by SI faculty or staff.
 Remedial and refresher texts are available in the Pratt Manhattan Library.

 **A. Microsoft Windows**

 1. Proficiency using **Windows-based computers**.
-Presently, Apple computers are not supported within the SILS curriculum.
+Presently, Apple computers are not supported within the SI curriculum.

 2.  **File Management** using Microsoft Windows (directories, folders, files, extensions, backing up files, install and uninstall